psrpinto/rev2-master-keyboard/README.md

 | 16 - 127  | 16                  ||

 ## Zone B MIDI Channel (CC2)
-Set the MIDI Channel of messages produced by Zone B.
+Set the MIDI Channel of messages produced by Zone B. Note this does **not** control the channel of the Synth's Layer B, that's still configurable through the Rev2's settings.
+If you do change the channel the Rev2 operates on, will also need to [adjust it accordingly in the Midihub's patch](how.md#set-the-midi-channel).

 Values of an initialized patch are indicated as **default**.